Skip to main content

 Latest Travel Alert

-We advise you to leave the country if you don’t have an essential reason to stay.
-If you decide to stay, against our advice, keep yourself informed of what’s going on around you by monitoring local media and staying in contact with your hotel or tour organiser.
+Irish citizens are advised to leave the country if they do not have an essential reason to stay.
+If deciding to stay, against our advice, stay fully informed of what’s going on by monitoring local media and staying in contact with your hotel or tour organiser.
 Avoid demonstrations and public gatherings which can sometimes turn confrontational.

 General Travel Advice

-You can contact the emergency services in Mali by dialling:
+You can contact the emergency services in Mali by dialling 18.
+Specific emergency numbers are:

 • Police: 18